 Things We Can Learn

 Some organizations have claimed that mass meditation can have a small impact on the world... could an experiment with this app measure it?
 If mass consciousness effects are real, do they diminish with distance from a polarizing event, or do they follow more non-local principles?
 Does this shed any light on the wisdom traditions like Buddhism in the east, or Jungian psychology in the west?
-These are some of the questions we could start to answer with this project.
+These are some of the questions we may start to answer with Entangled.

 Here's what we have planned for the initial app.

-The Collective screen is a real-time picture of global consciousness data, overlaid on a browsable map.
-It's essentially an aggregation of individual consciousness data from around the world.
+The GLOBAL view is a real-time picture of global consciousness data, overlaid on a browsable map.
+It's essentially an aggregation of individual RNG data from around the world.
 This screen can provide an intriguing look into what kind of "consciousness activity" is taking place both locally and abroad.

-The colors and sizes of the dots represent spikes in the data, and how likely it is that these are not simply due to chance.
-For example, if app users living in San Francisco or Cairo were to collectively react to some meaningful event - in a way that impacted the RNG on their phone - this mass reaction may show up on this screen.
+The hotspots represent statistically-relevant covariance evident in the network within a recent time window.
+For example, if app users living in Paris were to collectively react to some meaningful event - in a way that impacted the RNG on their phone - this mass covariance may register on this screen.